Internet-Draft | SPICE SD-CWT | June 2025 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-This document updates the CBOR Web Token (CWT) specification [RFC8392], enabling the holder of a CWT to disclose or redact special claims marked disclosable by the issuer of a CWT.
-The approach is modeled after SD-JWT [I-D.draft-ietf-oauth-selective-disclosure-jwt], with changes to align with conventions from CBOR Object Signing and Encryption (COSE) [RFC9052].
-This specification enables Holders of CWT based credentials to prove the integrity and authenticity of selected attributes asserted by an Issuer about a Subject to a Verifier.
-Although techniques such as one time use and batch issuance can improve the confidentiality and security characteristics of CWT based credential protocols, CWTs remain traceable.
-Selective Disclosure CBOR Web Tokens (SD-CWTs) are CWTs and can be deployed in protocols that are already using CWTs, even if they contain no optional to disclose claims.
-Credential types are distinguished by their attributes, for example a license to operate a vehicle and a license to import a product will contain different attributes.
-The specification of credential types is out of scope for this document, and the examples used in this document are informative.
-SD-CWT operates on CWT Claims Sets as described in [RFC8392].
-CWT Claims Sets contain Claim Keys and Claim Values.
-SD-CWT enables Issuers to mark certain Claim Keys or Claim Values mandatory or optional for a holder of a CWT to disclose.
-A holder cannot send redacted claim keys to a verifier who does not understand selective disclosure at all.
-However, Claim Keys and Claim Values which are not understood remain ignored as described in Section 3 of [RFC8392].¶
+Although techniques such as one time use and batch issuance can improve the confidentiality and security characteristics of CWT-based credential protocols, SD-CWTs remain traceable.
+Selective Disclosure CBOR Web Tokens (SD-CWTs) can be deployed in protocols that are already using CWTs with minor changes, even if they contain no optional to disclose claims.
+Credential types are distinguished by their attributes, for example, a license to operate a vehicle and a license to import a product will contain different attributes.
+The specification of credential types is out of scope for this specification, and the examples used in this specification are informative.¶

-Figure 1: High level SD-CWT Issuance and Presentation Flow¶
+Figure 1: High-level SD-CWT Issuance and Presentation Flow¶

 The issuer SHOULD confirm the holder controls all confirmation material before issuing credentials using the cnf